vedangj044/blog/content/gsoc-phase1.md

 - `drg create app <app_name>` - This commands create an application.
 - `drg create device <device_name> --app <app_name> --cert` - This command creates a new device.
 Notice, the `--cert` flag used here, it formats the device name according to what is needed by Drogue cloud for certificate authentication.
-- `drg trust create --app <app_name> --key-output <app-key-filename.pem>` - This command generates a new key and a certificate, uses the key to sign the cert, finally uploads the certificate to the application object, and writes the key to the file.
+- `drg trust create <app_name> --key-output <app-key-filename.pem>` - This command generates a new key and a certificate, uses the key to sign the cert, finally uploads the certificate to the application object, and writes the key to the file.
 Optionally, you may specify `--days <no_of_days>` argument, for the validity, by default it is 365.
-- `drg trust add --app <app_name> --device <device_name> --ca-key <app_key_filename.pem> --key-output <deivce_key_filename.pem> --out <deivce_cert_filename.pem>` - This commands uses the app key to sign a newly generated device certificate + key.
+- `drg trust enroll <device_name> --app <app_name> --ca-key <app_key_filename.pem> --key-output <deivce_key_filename.pem> --out <deivce_cert_filename.pem>` - This commands uses the app key to sign a newly generated device certificate + key.
 This certificate and key are exported to the respective files.

 Now, we can use this device certificate and key to authenticate the devices.
 An example to do the same over MQTT using the [MQTT-CLI (v4.6.2)](https://github.com/hivemq/mqtt-cli/releases/tag/v4.6.3) tool would look like.

 `mqtt pub -h <mqtt_host> -p 443 --cert device-cert.pem --key device-key.pem`

 ### To Do